-The ParkSense® Warning screen will only be displayed if Sound and Display is selected from the Uconnect TouchTM System.
-Refer to "Uconnect TouchTM Settings" in "Understanding Your Instrument Panel" for further information.
+The ParkSense® Warning screen will only be displayed if Sound and Display is selected from the Uconnect® System.
+Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.

 The ParkSense® Warning screen is located within the Electronic Vehicle Information Center (EVIC).
-It provides visual warnings to indicate the distance between the rear fascia/bumper and the detected obstacle.
-Refer to "Electronic Vehicle Information Center (EVIC)/Settings" in Understanding Your Instrument Panel" for further information.
+It provides visual warnings to indicate the distance between the rear fascia/bumper and/or front fascia/bumper and the detected obstacle.